cosmicjs/next-merge/README.md

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Cosmic](https://cosmicjs.com/) as the data source.

-Includes [Cosmic Merge Request Preview ](https://www.cosmicjs.com/blog/introducing-merge-requests) giving you the ability to do bulk updates between Buckets, see bulk update previews, get approvals from other team members, and more.
+Includes [Cosmic Merge Request preview ](https://www.cosmicjs.com/blog/introducing-merge-requests) giving you the ability to do bulk updates between Buckets, see bulk update previews, get approvals from other team members, and more.

 ## Demo